 \begin{proof} Let $X$ be an object of $\cC_0$.
 Let us choose an edge object $Y$ of $\cC_0$.
-Then $\cC_0$ is $\Lambda$-connected, there exists an object $Z$ of $\cC_0$ and morphisms $Z \to X$ and $Z \to Y$.
-It follows from Lemms \ref{lem:lower} that $Z$ is an edge object of $\cC_0$.
+Then, $\cC_0$ is $\Lambda$-connected, and there exists an object $Z$ of $\cC_0$ and morphisms $Z \to X$ and $Z \to Y$.
+It follows from Lemma \ref{lem:lower} that $Z$ is an edge object of $\cC_0$.
 We thus obtain a morphism $Z \to X$ from an edge object of $\cC_0$ to $X$.
-Since $X$ is arbitrary, this shows that the edge objects are cofinal in $\cC_0$. \end{proof}
+As $X$ is arbitrary, this shows that the edge objects are cofinal in $\cC_0$. \end{proof}

-\begin{lem} The category $\cCe$ is cofiltered. \end{lem} \begin{proof} The category $\cCe$ is non-empty and thin since it is a full subcategory of $\cC_0$.
-Hence it suffices to show that $\cCe$ is semi-cofiltered.
+\begin{lem} The category $\cCe$ is cofiltered. \end{lem} \begin{proof} The category $\cCe$ is non-empty and thin as it is a full subcategory of $\cC_0$.
+Hence, it suffices to show that $\cCe$ is semi-cofiltered.
 Let $Y \xto{f} X \xleftarrow{g} X'$ be a diagram in $\cCe$.
-It follows from Corollary \ref{cor:core_cofiltered} that there exist an object $Y'$ of $\cC_0$ and morphisms $f' : Y' \to X'$ and $g':Y' \to Y$ in $\cC_0$ satisfying $g \circ f' = f \circ g'$.
-Since it follows from Lemma \ref{lem:lower} that $Y'$ is an object of $\cCe$, this shows that the category $\cCe$ is semi-cofiltered, which proves the claim. \end{proof}
+It follows from Corollary \ref{cor:core_cofiltered} that there exists an object $Y'$ of $\cC_0$ and morphisms $f' : Y' \to X'$ and $g':Y' \to Y$ in $\cC_0$ satisfying $g \circ f' = f \circ g'$.
+As it follows from Lemma \ref{lem:lower} that $Y'$ is an object of $\cCe$, this shows that the category $\cCe$ is semi-cofiltered, which proves the claim. \end{proof}

 For a presheaf $F$ on $\cC$, we define $\omega_\Cip$ to be the filtered colimit